lammps/lammps/doc/src/Howto_lammps_gui.rst

 will open this documentation page from the online documentation in a web browser window.
 The ``LAMMPS Manual`` entry will open the main page of the LAMMPS online documentation in a web browser window.
+The ``LAMMPS Tutorial`` entry will open the main page of the set of LAMMPS tutorials authored and maintained by Simon Gravelle at https://lammpstutorials.github.io/ in a web browser window.

 -----